Hospital train: Expansion

 Hospital trains were subsequently used during the Franco-Austrian War, the American Civil War and the Franco-Prussian War.
 They were also used extensively during colonial campaigns, notably in the Anglo-Zulu War.
 However, these hospital trains remained primarily as troop trains, with the passengers restricted to the wounded and dying.
 They had little or nothing in terms of onboard medical facilities, although nurses traveled with the wounded and the carriages of the trains were painted with red crosses to indicate their humanitarian role and to prevent enemy attack.

 It was during the First World War that trains began to be used as mobile medical facilities along the Western Front and other subsidiary theatres of the war.
 Ambulance trains were organised by the Royal Army Medical Corps with onboard surgical wards and essential medical supplies.
 Trains were used to evacuate over 100,000 British casualties from the battlefield at Flanders in one month of 1914 alone.

 These trains were able to connect with hospital ships at French channel ports in order to repatriate wounded British soldiers back to England.
 There are numbers of extant journal entries from those who experienced the hospital trains of this era, many being referred to as "Great White Hospital Trains", as the carriages were often painted white or red and white.

 Hospital trains were used on a large scale during the Second World War by all the major combatants and, to a more limited extent, during the Korean War.
 By that time, however, mobile motor transport and aerial evacuation supplanted the train as the dominant form of mobile medical provision on the battlefield.
 The US Army had built special Hospital trains to move wounded soldiers in the US, these operated out of New York, New York; Hampton Roads, Virginia; Charleston, South Carolina; New Orleans, Louisiana; and San Francisco, California.

+Current Developments

+In the wake of Russia’s war of aggression against Ukraine, European NATO member states began preparing more intensively once again for a major armed conflict.
+Medical services revived existing plans for transporting large numbers of wounded across Europe, primarily by quickly converting existing passenger trains into medical evacuation trains.
+The German company Rheinmetall and the French company Alstom presented another option in September 2026.
+Their concept for a “MedEvacTrain” involves a fundamental redesign of a field hospital train using a modular container design.